fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

   List.story.jsx
 ```

-Although this file organization seams inoffensive, it suffers from DCL too.
+Although this file organization seems inoffensive, it suffers from DCL too.
 If
 the `List` component disappears, maybe the `List.story.jsx` will fail as a
 side-effect but nobody will alert you that `ListItem` needs to
 be removed too.